exosolarplanet/terraform-config/README.md

 ![Scanning](docs/scanning.png)

 ##### Cloud SQL
-The Cloud SQL instance has a private IP and resides in a private VPC network
+The Cloud SQL instance has a private IP and resides in a private VPC network.
+As the connection tests show below, only an IP from the private network can reach the Cloud SQL instance and the instance is unreachable otherwise.
 ![SQLTest](docs/sql_test.png)

 ## Scalability